“A man’s got to have a code, a creed to live by, no matter his job.” — John Wayne.

-First chronicled by the famous western writer, Zane Grey, in his 1934 novel The Code of the West, no “written” code ever actually existed.
-However, the hardy pioneers who lived in the west were bound by these unwritten rules that centered on hospitality, fair play, loyalty, and respect for the land.
+First chronicled by the famous Western writer Zane Grey in his 1934 novel The Code of the West, no “written” code existed.
+However, the hardy pioneers who lived in the West were bound by these unwritten rules centered on hospitality, fair play, loyalty, and respect for the land.

 Ramon Adams, a Western historian, explained it best in his 1969 book, The Cowman and His Code of Ethics, saying, in part:

-“Back in the days when the cowman with his herds made a new frontier, there was no law on the range.
-Lack of written law made it necessary for him to frame some of his own, thus developing a rule of behavior which became known as the “Code of the West.”
-These homespun laws, being merely a gentleman’s agreement to certain rules of conduct for survival, were never written into statutes, but were respected everywhere on the range.
+“Back when the cowman with his herds made a new frontier, there was no law on the range.
+The lack of written law made it necessary for him to frame some of his own, thus developing a rule of behavior known as the “Code of the West.”
+These homespun laws, merely a gentleman’s agreement to specific rules of conduct for survival, were never written into statutes but were respected everywhere on the range.

-Though the cowman might break every law of the territory, state and federal government, he took pride in upholding his own unwritten code.
+Though the cowman might break every law of the territory, state, and federal government, he took pride in upholding his unwritten code.
 His failure to abide by it did not bring formal punishment, but the man who broke it became, more or less, a social outcast.
-His friends’ hazed him into the cutbacks’ and he was subject to the punishment of the very code he had broken.
+His friends’ hazed him into the cutbacks’, and he was subject to the punishment of the very code he had broken.”

 Though the Code of the West was always unwritten, here is a “loose” list of some of the guidelines: